ScWL77/IE4727-Project/README.md

 ## Golden Gate Cinema

 ## Overview
-GGC Booking System is a one-stop platform for moviegoers to browse and purchase tickets for their movies.
+Golden Gate Cinema (GGC) Booking System is a one-stop platform for moviegoers to browse and purchase tickets for their movies.
 The platform streamlines the booking process by:

 - Letting users to filter showtimes by date, movie and outlet, enabling them to find their desired slot easily.
 - Allowing users to checkout tickets for multiple movies at once instead of having them to re-selecting their payment method for every timeslot.